Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Families of block sequences

 \section{Families of block sequences}

-Our proof of Theorems \ref{thm:para_Rosendal} and \ref{thm:local_para_Rosendal} will make use of the local Ramsey theory for block sequences from \cite{MR3864398}, which is phrased in terms families of block sequences satisfying certain combinatorial properties, analogous to selective coideals on $\omega$.
+Theorem \ref{thm:local_para_Rosendal} is phrased in terms of families of block sequences satisfying certain combinatorial properties originally isolated by the author in \cite{MR3864398}.
+These properties, which we review below, are analogous to selectivity of coideals on $\omega$ (see \cite{MR1644345} or \cite{MR0491197}).